lawmaster10/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 The concept is elegantly simple: instead of broadcasting every payment to the entire network, two parties can open a private **payment channel** by locking funds in a shared on-chain account (technically a 2-of-2 multisig output).

-Once the channel is established, the parties can transact an unlimited number of times by updating their channel's balance sheet off-chain.
+Once the channel is established, you and your counterparty can transact an unlimited number of times by updating your channel's balance sheet off-chain.
 All state changes require mutual agreement and are secured by cryptography.
-When they are finished, they can close the channel by broadcasting the final state to the Bitcoin blockchain.
-The network can also route payments across multiple interconnected channels.
+When you're finished, you can close the channel by broadcasting the final state to the Bitcoin blockchain.
+The network can also route your payments across multiple interconnected channels.

 Lightning uses **HTLCs** and **onion routing** for private, trust-minimized payments; **watchtowers** help penalize cheating.
 Channel liquidity is directional (inbound vs outbound) and affects routing success; rebalancing and swap services help manage liquidity for reliable routing.